Keeping our patients safe and healthy at Galleria Dentistry

 Q: Is it safe to come to my dental appointment?

 A: Yes, it is safe!
 We have always practiced infection control standards in accordance with the CDC, and we are doing so many more things since COVID-19 to ensure you (and our team) are safe and healthy.
 To ease your mind, these are just a few things we are doing to protect you.
-We will be screening every patient who comes to the office, taking everybody’s temperature, practicing social distancing, wearing appropriate PPE, and always employing our infection control procedures.
+We will be screening every patient who comes to the office, taking everybody’s temperature, practicing social distancing, wearing appropriate PPE, and always employing our infection control procedures, including fogging the office daily.

 Q: How do I fill out my COVID Consent and Screening Questions online?

-A: Please click on the link and download the form on our website.
-Print out the form, complete and sign it.
-Bring the form with you to your appointment.
+A: Please click on the forms link and download the form from our website.
+Print out the form, complete and sign.
+Bring the completed form with you to your appointment.
 We will not be able to start the appointment until this form is filled out.

 Q: Why are you wearing different masks and face shields?